 This event will be live streamed via PEER’s YouTube

-Mikey Kirkpatrick (AKA Bird Radio) is an acclaimed singer, flautist, composer, performer and Director of Alchemy who has toured widely in the UK, Europe, North America and Russia.
+Mikey Kirkpatrick (AKA Bird Radio) is a singer, flautist, composer, performer and Director of Alchemy who has toured widely in the UK, Europe, North America and Russia.
 In direct response to the Swirl of Words poetry book, Mikey has created a number of flute improvisations inspired by the poems, which have been broadcast on Wild Lakes Radio.
 Throughout the evening, Mikey, together with Stephen Watts will – in a call and response kind of way – intersperse the reading of poems with new extemporisations.

 During the evening there will also be readings from two Hackney based poets.
 Abdul Azeez Nasser came to the UK from Eritrea in the mid 1990s.
 He is both a poet and a painter and through both activities he addresses issues of history, creativity and internationalism.